 Can I change the color and symbols on the map?

 Users can change the color and symbol for the layer when they first add it to the map.
 After choosing the layer, on the left hand side, they will be given the option to change the symbol and/or color.

 Can I show my own data on the map?

 Yes, you can upload your own data and display it on the map.
 You must have a file that contains the coordinates of the data elements (latitude and longitude), and the file must be a .CSV formatted file.

-First, click on “Layer Controls and Legend” in the left-hand menu of the tool to expand that panel.
-Use the “Browse” feature to locate your data file.
+First, click on "Your Data” in the left-hand menu of the tool to open the Add Data window.
+Click the "Local CSV File" tab.
+Use the “Choose File” feature to locate your data file.
 The data will default to show on the map as red circles, but you can choose alternate symbols and colors.
 You can also choose a custom name for the layer.

 Please note that the Map Tool displays your custom data on your computer only – it is not transferred to the HDW server or saved in any way.

 Can I add data from the Web?